-Prerequisite: English 20-1 or English 30-2 Recommended: ≥ 65% in English 20-1 personally, creatively and critically.
+Prerequisite: English 20-1 or English 30-2 Recommended: $\geq 65\%$ in English 20-1 Students use a variety of texts and respond personally, creatively and critically.
 Analytical skill development enables students to handle the rigors of the diploma exam and subsequent university courses and other post-secondary work.